-The Greek prefix ‘Mετά‘, meaning ‘with, going beyond, change’, puts to words the unique character of the Mετα-εnsεmblε.
+The Greek prefix ‘Mετά‘, meaning ‘with, going beyond, change’, puts to words the unique character of the Mετα εnsεmblε.
 The musicians take the listener along, far beyond the beaten paths of the musical landscape.
-The ensemble pushes boundaries by putting existing repertoire into a new context as well as performing new music.
-They search for new repertoire with an open and creative mind.
+The ensemble pushes boundaries by putting existing repertoire into a new context as well as performing new music that emerges from collaborations with composers.
+Their search for new repertoire happens with an open and creative mind.

-The three musicians of the ensemble met each other in 2014 at the LUCA School of Arts in Leuven (Belgium) during their Bachelor education.
+The three partners of the ensemble met each other in 2014 at the LUCA School of Arts Campus Lemmens in Leuven (Belgium) during their Bachelor education.
 Immediately, a friendship began through their shared passion for music.
-In 2019, they decided to let their musical knowledge and experience grow further: the Mετα-εnsεmblε was born.
+In 2019, they decided to let their musical knowledge and experience grow further: the Mετα εnsεmblε was born.

 Atmos ensemble is a unique chamber music ensemble consisting of: Willem-Jan Hendrickx (trumpet), Cédric Delvaux (saxophone) and Mike Doctors (piano).